What Does Citizenship Mean?

 Commentary

 We seem to be going back to basics.
 Generations have gone by when no one felt the obligation to think much about the concept of citizenship in the United States.
 Intellectual friends of mine are utterly confused by the topic, with no idea where the idea comes from or why it should matter at all.
-And yet here we are: no topic is as important in determining the future of this country or the world.
+And yet here we are: No topic is as important in determining the future of this country or the world.

 In Ancient Roman times, to be a citizen was what it meant to be free.
 You were “free born,” which is to say that citizenship followed family lineage.
 To be a citizen meant to have a stake and some measure of say in the shape and direction of the regime and its laws.
 You had representation.
 You had rights.
 You could hold public office.
 You could own property.
 In return, you paid taxes but also enjoyed certain benefits.
-For example, citizens could not be subject to certain punishments like flogging, torture, or crucifixion.
+For example, citizens could not be subject to certain punishments, such as flogging, torture, or crucifixion.

 As Benjamin Constant argued, the concept of freedom that came with citizenship in the ancient world was not an individual right.
 It was a collective concept.
 You were spied on constantly.
 Your will was not your own.
 You could not marry or travel according to your choice.
 The community and state controlled you entirely.
 The concept of liberty in the modern sense simply did not exist.
 Citizenship meant only the right to participate in the forging of the collective will.